dominodatalab/domino-code-assist-docs/docs/install.md

 === "R"

     1. Select _Environments_ from the side navigation bar.
-    2. Choose the environment in which Code Assist for R package should be installed.
+    2. Choose the environment in which DCA for R package should be installed.
     3. Click the _Edit Definition_ button.
     4. Add the following line to the end of the `Dockerfile` section (but before the last `USER ubuntu` command):
     ```